johann95ko/covid19-telegram-bot/README.md

 # Covid-19 Telegram Bot
-Telegram bot to provide updates on covid 19.
+Telegram bot to provide updates on COVID-19.

-Currently under development - 4/13/2019

 ## To run:
 1. Download ngrok into the project root directory: https://ngrok.com/download